Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-2-cursor-parents.md

 > [!NOTE]
 > `Game.Instance.Screen` is what is processed and drawn by SadConsole.

 Let's add another object to the hierarchy.
 Instead of a `Console` though, add a `ScreenSurface`.
-A `ScreenSurface` is pretty similar to a `Console`, with only with one minor difference, the console has a built-in `Cursor`.
+A `ScreenSurface` is like a `Console`, with only with one minor difference, the console has a built-in `Cursor`.
 A `ScreenSurface` doesn't contain a cursor, though one could be added.

 This surface is going to be a child of the console.
 It will be drawn on top of the console, however, we'll not allow it to gain focus or process any input.
 Add this code after the previous code.